SkaPhilipp/Crypto_Analytics/README.md

 ## Methodology:

-Currencies are stored as nodes in the graph database with information on trading pairs stored as relationships with respective properties outlining trade information.
+Information on currencies is stored as nodes in the graph database with information on trading pairs stored as relationships with respective properties outlining trade information.

 ![Alt text](./images/graph.JPG)